 Keep Your Kids Active Indoors!

 Now that you have a list of ventures and activities to entertain your kids, you can choose which ones to start.
 These tips are made to help you formulate ideas, and you can add much more to these.
 You can be as creative as you want.
-You can either use basic materials or create DIY things with your kids.
+You can either use basic materials, stimulate their creativity with sticker books, or create DIY things with your kids.
 You can also utilize the internet and the online world in a creative and educational way.
 Either way, make sure that the activities you’ll let them do will help boost their motor function and improve their cognitive skills.